-This class teaches theory and practice of tangible interaction design.
+How can tangible, embodied interactions provide richer, more meaningful interactions with digital media?
+This graduate class teaches theory and practice of tangible interaction design.
 My duties included providing critique and mentorship on student projects and hands-on Arduino, electronics, and soldering instruction.
 I also helped revamp the curriculum to include more interaction design theories such as reflective, speculative, and critical design; more hands-on design thinking activities; and more circuit explorations that produce sound.

-This class teaches introductory programming with p5js and Arduino.
+This undergraduate class introduces programming with p5js and Arduino.
 My duties included providing critique and mentorship on student projects, hands-on Arduino instruction, and preparing some of the course materials.

 Spring 2018.
 Taught in my role as teaching assistant with instructor J.D.
 Zamfirescu at University of California, Berkeley.

 A graduate class for information studies majors, this class surveys quantitative machine learning methods in conjunction with critical analysis of the assumptions and bias these algorithms can reinforce.
 My duties included Python tutoring and project advising.